Changissnz/nu_merchant_principal/README.md

-theory, the complexity of these balancing acts the vultures decide on do oscillate in the confines of extremity, these confines entirely dependent on the actual information and actions belonging to the spectated.
+theory, the complexity of these balancing acts the vultures decide on do oscillate in the confines of extremity, these confines entirely dependent on the actual information and capable actions belonging to the spectated.
+This is a game about control.